lalelisealstad/mybook-dashboard/README.md

 ## to do:
 - topics upload, dcc store needs to include author too
 - include book description topicc tree too
-- improve api call, with await functions
+- improve api call, with await functions - improve the asyncronous, I syspect they are not really asyncronous now
-- fix colour on the pie charts, make them same size too
-- adjust width of table ratings.